whalenld/whalenld/README.md

 I have also seen AI explain code I have written in clear language.
 If nothing else, using AI to refresh my memory about an old project is valuable.

 Grouping code to keep like sections together adds comments and makes choices about grouping.
 This is easier.
 It reduces decision making in somewhat arbitrary groupings.
 As long as the choices made make sense this is a lot of effort removed from coding.
 Will need to find an effective way to see a list of arbitrary choices made.

+Easy to use git.
+Will have to try with a fine tooth comb on a personal project.